Romeo and Juliet on screen: Other performances

 In 1992, Leon Garfield abridged the play to 25 minutes for the S4C/Soyuzmultfilm Shakespeare: The Animated Tales series.
 Such drastic abridgement inevitably led to emphasising plot over character, and the Romeo and Juliet episode has been described as "almost absurdly frenetic".
 This episode was directed by Efim Gamburg, using cel animation.

 The PBS series Wishbone aired its fourth episode "Rosie, Oh!
 Rosie, Oh!" in 1995 featuring the titular Jack Russell terrier as Romeo Montague in a television stage production of Romeo and Juliet.
+The 2026 Central Park production by The Public Theater was filmed and is set for release as part of the PBS Great Performances series.